hjrdave/get-treble-gsm/src/posts/api-docs/middleware/middleware-data-object.md

 Returns an array of Store modules.

 #### `dispatchers`
 Allows middleware functions to access all Store dispatchers.
-This allows a middleware function to literally update Store state.
+This allows a middleware function to literally update Store state by itself.